go-ad/spring-native-aws-lambda/index.md

 - Test, and
 - Et voila!
 It runs with 500 ms for cold start (Not bad for spring boot application, I guess)

+**NOTE** We need to build inside an os architecture as close the lambda's os as possible.
+This's because the native image will be built to that architecture.
+Meaning, if we build it on MacOS it would not run on Amazon Linux.
+This is why we are building instead an `amazonlinux` container using the `Dockerfile`

 ### Testing locally
 You can access the application on whatever port you started it on using http request
 ```shell